Arkadiusz Krysik

 Measure, iterate, improve

 Track and analyze your marketing efforts to see what’s working and what’s not.
-Use this information to refine your strategy and optimize your campaigns for better results.
+Use this information to refine the strategy of your Software as a Service and optimize your campaigns for better results.

 Step 7: Choose a proper revenue generation model